SMAPPNYU/Do_Your_Own_Research/README.md

 }

 ## Instructions:

-(1) Open the R Project and make sure the the two files of code are loaded:
+Open the R Project and make sure the the two files of code are loaded: Main_text_Figures.R, Supplemementary_Materials.R
--Main_text_Figures.R
--Supplemementary_Materials.R

 There are four directories: